pelican-plugins/linkclass/README.md

 python -m pip install pelican-linkclass
 ```

-As long as you have not explicitly added a `PLUGINS` setting to your Pelican settings file, then the newly-installed plugin should be automatically detected and enabled.
+As long as there is no `PLUGINS` setting in the Pelican settings file, the newly installed plugin should be detected and enabled automatically.
 Otherwise, you must add `linkclass` to your existing `PLUGINS` list.
-For more information, please see the [How to Use Plugins](https://docs.getpelican.com/en/latest/plugins.html#how-to-use-plugins) documentation.
+For more information, please refer to the [How to Use Plugins](https://docs.getpelican.com/en/latest/plugins.html#how-to-use-plugins) documentation.

 Configuration
 -------------

-In order to avoid clashes with already-defined classes in the user CSS style sheets, it is possible to specify the name of the classes that will be used.
-They can be specified in the Pelican setting file with the `LINKCLASS` variable, which must be defined as a list of tuples, like this:
+To avoid clashing with classes already defined in user CSS style sheets, it is possible to specify the names of the classes that will be used.
+This can be done in the Pelican settings file by defining the `LINKCLASS` variable as a list of tuples, such as in this example:

 ```python
 'LINKCLASS' = (('EXTERNAL_CLASS', 'name-of-the-class-for-external-links'),